Building Cultural Competence for Mental Health Equity

 • Mark your calendars for Part 1 and Part 2 dates noted above to protect the time (April 8, May 1).

-• Register for the Experiential Session (Registration deadline is March 1, 2026) Register here.
+• Register for the Experiential Session (Registration deadline has been extended to Midnight on Monday, April 20, 2026) Register here.

 Note: Those attending are asked to also attend the Foundation Session on April 8 (or watch the recording) and to read the four articles listed above in advance.